 4. Market Analysis

-Unlike the previous section, this section asks you to do exactly what its name denotes.
+Unlike the previous section, this section asks you to do precisely what its name denotes.
 You will describe your industry, how your business will attract and satisfy your target demographic, and how your business will compete with virtually any other operation that sells the same products or services.
-A decent amount of space should be devoted to your biggest or most similar competitors.
+A decent amount of space should be devoted to your most significant or most similar competitors.
 You can explain who these competitors are, what they do well, and what you will do even better than them.

 5. Business Goals

-Up until now, you’re probably wondering when you’ll actually get to talk about the funding you are looking for.
+Up until now, you’re probably wondering when you’ll get to talk about the funding you are looking for.
 That point is right here, where you’ll specifically outline your business’s short-term and long-term goals as well as how you plan on achieving each one.

 6. Organization and Management Structure